 - If the Elasticsearch cluster fails, Kinesis Firehose can retain records for up to 24 hours.
-In addition, records that fail to deliver is also backed up to S3.
+In addition, records that fail to deliver are also backed up to S3.

 The chances for data loss are low with these options available.

-- Fine-grained access control is possible to both Kibana & Elasticsearch API through IAM policies.
+- Fine-grained access control is possible to both Kibana and Elasticsearch API through IAM policies.